Pfullingen: Economy and Infrastructure

 Pfullingen is the seat of Prettl group.
 The Daimler-Benz AG and the company Robert Bosch are also represented in the city.

 Transport

-The main road B 312, coming from the Bundesautobahn 8 at Stuttgart Airport, leads via Pfullingen over Riedlingen and Biberach to Memmingen.
-In December 2003, the 1180 m long Ursulaberg was opened.
+The main road B-464IV, coming from the B-8/VIII at Stuttgart Airport, leads via Pfullingen over Riedlingen and Biberach an der Riss to Memmingen.
+In December 2003, the 1180 m long Ursulaberg tunnel was opened.

 The Public transport is guaranteed by the Verkehrsverbund Neckar-Alb-Donau (NALDO).
-The city is located in the comb 220.
+The city is located in the comb 220+.

-Until the early 1980s a railway drove through Pfullingen.
-Today, a cycle path runs on the former treck.
+Until the early 1980s the next city was Pfullingen.
+Today, a cycle path runs on the former border line.

-A citizen, operated by volunteers, services at 1827.
+Bürgerbus

+A citizen, operated by volunteers, runs from Monday to Friday.
+The service began on May 30, 2011, and there are similar projects in Ebersbach an der Fils and Salach.

+People Mover

-Pfullingen has been known in recent years by the installation of a prototype of the new pedestrian crossing system.
-The Pfullingen road crossing border is a elevator system in the world.
+Pfullingen has been known in recent years by the installation of a prototype of the new pedestrian crossing system People mover.
+The People mover Pfullingen is the only road crossing border elevator system in the world.

-Developed by company Schmid Engineering, the structural was planned by the company Knaack-Reich.
+The People Mover was developed by the company Schmid Engineering, the structural was planned by the company Knaack-Reich.
 In 2009, the system was shut down due to enormously high operating and maintenance costs until further notice.